shlublu/ShlubluLib/README.md

+## This repository has been archived on the 3rd of September 2024 ##

 **ShlubluLib** is a lightweight, modular, general purpose, open-source C++ library for Linux and Windows.<br /> The current version is v0.6.